Wednesday, February 11, 2026

 Cold War Survival Films: What Americans Were Taught to Do When the Bomb Dropped

-Long before YouTube explainers and emergency alert apps, Americans were taught how to survive nuclear war through government-produced films.
+Long before YouTube and emergency alert apps, Americans were taught how to survive nuclear war through government-produced films.
 (Yes, many view them today as propaganda—blending education with reassurance to maintain public morale amid escalating Cold War fears.)

 These weren’t fringe materials.
 They were shown in classrooms, community centers, factories, and living rooms.
 Millions of people—adults and children alike—were trained to respond to the unthinkable using calm voices, authoritative narration, and carefully controlled messaging.